 The above solutions are tested by our team with vast experience working on Sage.
-If you require any kind of technical assistance or have a query you wish us to answer, then head to our website Itztechy.com and leave us a message or get live customer support using our integrated chat feature.
+If you require any kind of assistance or have a query you wish us to answer, then head to our website Itztechy.com and leave us a message or get live customer Helpdesk using our integrated chat feature.

 What is a DHCP Client and why do I need it on my system?

 What is .NET Framework and why is it important to install it on my system?